Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Introduction

 \subsection{Discussion}

 Our idea to combine subspace projection methods with sketching offers compelling advantages over the classic algorithms, especially in modern computing environments.
 Nevertheless, it must be acknowledged that this approach suffers from some of the same weaknesses as GMRES and RR.
 For example, when the basis $\mtx{B}$ is a Krylov subspace, these methods are limited by the approximation power of Krylov subspaces.
+Furthermore, we are not aware of a universal method for quickly computing a full-rank basis for the Krylov subspace, short of expensive strategies based on full orthogonalization.
+Both of these points merit further attention.

 With hindsight, our framework appears as an obvious application of the sketch-and-solve paradigm for overdetermined least-squares problems.
 A critical reader may even wonder whether this idea is actually novel.
 Let us respond to this concern.